kstenerud/KSCrash/README.md

 Examples
 --------

-The workspace includes two example apps, which demonstrate using KSCrash and KSCrashLite.
+The workspace includes two example apps, which demonstrate using KSCrash.

 License